peace60895/peace60895.github.io/_posts/2020-01-06-Reflections-on-Clinical-Psychology-and-Spirituality.md

 ---
 layout: post
 title: 'Reflections on Clinical Psychology and Spirituality'
-author: Anthony
+contributors: Anthony, Derek, Evita, Grace, Katie, Samuel, & Tricia
 tags: >-
     clinical psychology social stereotypes bias addiction psychopharmacology psychosis spirituality mindfulness cruelty regret      evangelism texting technology relationships
 excerpt: >-
     We gathered together to wrestle with the intersection of clinical psychology and spirituality.
 This blog post provides a compilation of words of wisdom that emerged from our conversations during Fall 2019.
 If a topic intrigues you, connect with us to expand the discussion.
 published: true
 ---
 ## > “It is only because of problems that we grow mentally and spiritually.” - Scott Peck